+(Signed)

-(Signed) Dr. György Szabó Chairman of the Board of Directors
+John Craven Chairman of the Board of Directors

-NOTE: If you are the holder of common shares in the capital of the Corporation (collectively, "Common Shares"), kindly fill in, date, sign and return, in the addressed prepaid envelope provided for that purpose, the enclosed Management Proxy in respect of the Common Shares owned by you and deliver the completed Management Proxy in the addressed prepaid envelope provided or deposited at the offices of Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 9:00a.m.
-(Vancouver time) on Friday, June 24, 2011 or with the Chairman of the Meeting prior to the commencement of the Meeting or any adjournment thereof.
+NOTE: If you are the holder of common shares in the capital of the Corporation (collectively, "Common Shares"), kindly fill in, date, sign and return, the enclosed Management Proxy in respect of the Common Shares owned by you and deliver/ mail the completed Management Proxy to the offices of Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
+Eastern Standard Time (Toronto time) on Thursday 26 September 2013.
 Registered shareholders may also vote by telephone or over the Internet.
 Instructions on how to vote by telephone or over the Internet are provided in the Information Circular and Management Proxy enclosed.
 Non-registered shareholders should follow the instructions on how to complete their voting instruction form or form of proxy and vote their shares on the Management forms that they receive or contact their broker, trustee, financial institution or other nominee.